Edward Rushton: Abolitionist and literary career in Liverpool

 Unable to sail because of his blindness, Rushton returned to Liverpool and moved in with his sister.
 He was supported financially by his father, and hired local boys to come read to him every week.
 He began to learn more about politics and philosophy, and started writing about these topics through dictation to the boys.
 His first poem, The Dismembered Empire, was published in 1782.
-In it, he criticised British rulers using the framework of the American War.
-Rushton also wrote letters to his heroes George Washington and Thomas Paine to ask why they were not using their public influence to oppose slavery, but neither man replied.
+In it, he criticised the British government's handling of the American Revolution.

 Rushton was married in 1784 to Isabelle Rain.
 His father tried to set him up to run a tavern and make some money, but he was unsuited to the work and continued to write.
 His rhetorical battle against the slave trade continued with The West Indian Eclogues, a poem which was published in 1787.
 Rushton continued writing, using his firsthand experience with the slave trade and other experiences at sea for inspiration.
 His poetry became popular and he gained a reputation as a radical abolitionist author.
 Thomas Clarkson even personally sought out Rushton to credit his contribution to the abolitionist movement.

 Soon after the publication of The West Indian Eclogues, Rushton became the editor of the Liverpool Herald.
 However, this was short-lived due to his radical ideals.
 When Rushton's partner suggested that he retract a particularly radical editorial, Rushton resigned.
 This incident inspired the poem Will Clewline.
 He tried to become a bookseller as well, but his outspoken views did nothing but gain him enemies.
 Rushton made no attempts to censor his radical beliefs about the French Revolution or the social unrest in Britain.
+Rushton also wrote letters to his heroes George Washington and Thomas Paine criticising their relationship with slavery, but neither man replied.
+Rushton's letter to Washington was sent in July 1796 and read in part: